s-fitch/CS396-SP21_Project/README.md

     author: "string",           // Author of the answer (only for internal use)
     time: integer,              // Epoch time the question was posted
     body: "string",             // Content of the answer
-    score: integer              // Cummulative score of the question (upvotes - downvotes)
+    score: integer              // Cumulative score of the question (upvotes - downvotes)
 }
 ```